-RCP aims to attract, retain, and develop researchers undertaking transformative research and applied research programs.
+The RCP aims to attract, retain, and develop researchers undertaking transformative research and applied research programs.
 The RCP aligns with and complements the Canada Foundation for Innovation (CFI) funding programs, and serves as Alberta’s only mechanism for leveraging CFI support.

-The RCP strongly encourages the submission of applications that align with the Alberta Technology and Innovation Strategy and the research priorities expressed in the strategic plans of the applicant institutions.
+The RCP strongly encourages the submission of applications that align with the Alberta Technology and Innovation Strategy and the research priorities expressed in the applicant institution’s research priorities.

 The RCP includes the following competition streams:

-- College-Industry Innovation (CII) supports applied research infrastructure in colleges/polytechnics
+- College-Industry Innovation (CII) supports applied research infrastructure in colleges and polytechnics

-- Exceptional Opportunity – Bio Innovation Grant (BIG) supports research infrastructure for containment levels 3 and 4 (CL3 and CL4) facilities
+- Exceptional Opportunity – Bio Innovation Grant (BIG) supports bioscience infrastructure to help Alberta institutions maintain cutting-edge facilities

 - Research Infrastructure (RI) supports large research infrastructure for research teams of up to 10 principle users